 I’m worried my child could have autism

-Parents often worry that their child may be showing signs of autism.
+Parents often worry that their child may be showing signs of autism in the early years.
 It is helpful to be aware that there is a big overlap in symptoms between autism and anxiety, and that anxiety is much more common.
 For example, anxious children will often enjoy repetitive play or behaviours as it can help them feel calmer and safer.
 They may also react badly to change, or appear to become obsessed with wearing certain clothes or doing things in a certain order.

-A family story describing first signs, diagnosis and what happened next
+- A family story describing first signs, diagnosis and what happened next

-Information on Autism and Asperger’s syndrome for parents from the Royal College of Psychiatry
+- Information on Autism and Asperger’s syndrome for parents from the Royal College of Psychiatry